plenna/plenna_dev_guideline/README.md

-# plenna_dev_guideline
+# Plenna development guidelines

+## **Overview**

-This repo contains the development guidelines for both the front end and back end layers of the Plenna platform
+This repo contains the development guidelines for both the front end and back end layers of the Plenna platform.